ognjenjegdic/wdio-poc/README.md

 Setup
 -----
+Open terminal and go to the folder where you want to download the project

+Execute following commands:

 `git clone https://github.com/ognjenjegdic/wdio-poc.git`

+`cd wdio-poc`

 `npm i`

-add environment variables
+Create .env file in the root of the project and add environment variables

-EMAIL

-PASSWORD
+EMAIL="your value"

+PASSWORD="your value"

 Run tests
 -----
-`npx wdio run ./wdio.conf.js`
+`npm run wdio`